 Learning outcomes are statements on what successful students have achieved as the result of learning.
-They are threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.
+These threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.

-Knowledge and Understanding
+Knowledge and understanding